 \section{Introduction}

 Many well known objectives in combinatorial optimization exhibit two common properties: the marginal value of any given element is non-negative and it decreases as more and more elements are selected.
 The notions of submodularity and monotonicity \footnote{A set function $f:2^N\rightarrow \mathbb{R}$ on the ground set $N$ is called submodular when $f(A+a)-f(A)\leq f(B+a)-f(B) \text{ for all } B\subseteq A\subseteq N \text{ and } a\in N\setminus A.$.
 The function is monotone if $f(B)\leq f(A) \text{ for all } B\subseteq A$.
 W.l.o.g., assume $f(\emptyset)=0$.
-Combined with monotonicity this implies non-negativity. } nicely capture this property, resulting in the appearance of constrained monotone submodular maximization in a wide and diverse array of modern applications in machine learning and optimization, including feature selection (\cite{motive1,feature1}), network monitoring (\cite{sense3}), news article recommendation (\cite{news}), sensor placement and information gathering (\cite{sense0,sense1,sense2,sense4}), viral marketing and influence maximization (\cite{kempeinflu,influ}), document summarization (\cite{docsum}) and crowd teaching (\cite{crowd}).
+Combined with monotonicity this implies non-negativity. } capture these properties, resulting in the appearance of constrained monotone submodular maximization in a wide and diverse array of modern applications in machine learning and optimization.
+This includes feature selection (\cite{motive1,feature1}), network monitoring (\cite{sense3}), news article recommendation (\cite{news}), sensor placement and information gathering (\cite{sense0,sense1,sense2,sense4}), viral marketing and influence maximization (\cite{kempeinflu,influ}), document summarization (\cite{docsum}) and crowd teaching (\cite{crowd}).

-Here we are interested in scenarios where multiple objectives, all monotone submodular, need to be simultaneously maximized subject to a cardinality constraint.
-This problem has an established line of work in both machine learning \cite{main} and the theory community \cite{swap}.
+In this paper, we are interested in scenarios where multiple objectives, all monotone submodular, need to be simultaneously maximized subject to a cardinality constraint.
+This problem has an established line of work in both machine learning \citep{main} and the theory community \citep{swap}.
 As an example application, in robust experimental design one often seeks to maximize a function $f_{\theta}$, which is monotone submodular for every value of $\theta$.
 The function is very sensitive to the choice of $\theta$ but the parameter is unknown a priori and estimated from data.
 Therefore, one possible approach to finding a robust solution is to maximize the function $min_{\theta\in \Theta} f_{\theta}(.)$, where $\Theta$ is a set that captures the uncertainty in $\theta$.
-If $\Theta$ is assumed to be a finite set of discrete values \cite{main} we have an instance of multi-objective monotone submodular maximization.
+If $\Theta$ is assumed to be a finite set of discrete values \citep{main} we have an instance of multi-objective monotone submodular maximization.
 More generally, we consider the following problem,